Anonymous UserSenior Manager Global Database Services at a manufacturing company

 Looking at the more technical end of things, Microsoft SQL Server uses query languages such as T-SQL and ANSI SQL.
 Disaster recovery is one of the product's most prominent features, in addition to in-memory performance, scalability, and corporate business intelligence capabilities.

-Oracle MySQL Cloud Service is ranked 11th in Relational Databases with 5 reviews while SQL Server is ranked 1st in Relational Databases with 81 reviews.
+Oracle MySQL Cloud Service is ranked 11th in Relational Databases with 5 reviews while SQL Server is ranked 1st in Relational Databases with 96 reviews.
 Oracle MySQL Cloud Service is rated 8.0, while SQL Server is rated 8.2.
 The top reviewer of Oracle MySQL Cloud Service writes "A good autonomous database that scales easily and has a straightforward setup".
 On the other hand, the top reviewer of SQL Server writes "A stable, scalable, and easy-to-deploy solution that pretty much covers everything".
-Oracle MySQL Cloud Service is most compared with MySQL, Firebird SQL, EDB Postgres Advanced Server and Percona Server, whereas SQL Server is most compared with SAP HANA, Oracle Database, IBM Db2 Database, Teradata and MariaDB.
+Oracle MySQL Cloud Service is most compared with MySQL, Firebird SQL, EDB Postgres Advanced Server and Percona Server, whereas SQL Server is most compared with SAP HANA, Oracle Database, IBM Db2 Database, Teradata and LocalDB.
 See our Oracle MySQL Cloud Service vs. SQL Server report.

 See our list of best Relational Databases vendors.